Laundry detergent is necessary to clean your clothes, bedding and other washable fabrics that you come into contact with everyday.

 Generally these symptoms are exacerbated more in the cold winter months too, because of less moisture in your skin.

-You or your family members do not need to suffer from a laundry detergent allergy anymore, since there are many products on the market, such as hypoallergenic laundry detergents, which are designed to not cause these allergic reactions to laundry detergent.
+You or your family members do not need to suffer from a laundry detergent allergy anymore, since there are many products on the market, such as hypoallergenic laundry detergents, which are designed to not cause these allergic reactions in the first place.

 You can also reduce the detergent residue in your clothes by using an extra rinse cycle.

-Finally, you can also add vinegar to the final rinse of your clothes since it helps remove excess laundry detergent residue.
-(Please note, however, that vinegar as a fabric softener also can weaken clothing fibers, so use with caution.)
+Finally, you can also add vinegar or baking soda (but not both tgogether, just choose one) to the final rinse of your clothes since it helps remove excess detergent residue.
+(Please note, however, that vinegar as a fabric softener can also weaken clothing fibers, so use with caution.)

-Typically the ingredients in laundry detergent that cause most people to have an allergic reaction are the dyes and perfumes contained within them.
+Typically the ingredients in laundry supplies that cause most people to have an allergic reaction are the dyes and perfumes contained within them.

-Therefore, the first step in stopping your laundry detergent allergy is to switch to a new detergent, most likely a hypoallergenic laundry detergent, often called the free and clear or free and gentle formula.
+Therefore, the first step in stopping your laundry detergent allergy is to switch to a new detergent, most likely a hypoallergenic version, often called the free and clear or free and gentle formula.

 That means you will need to forego all scents.
-That includes scents not only for the laundry detergent itself, but also for other laundry products you use, such as fabric softener, dryer sheets, bleaches, or anything else.
+That includes scents not only for the soap itself, but also for other products you use, such as fabric softener, dryer sheets, bleaches, or anything else.

 You can also try homemade laundry detergent or natural laundry detergents.
 Be careful with these though, if they have added fragrances, even natural fragrances or essential oils, because these can still cause allergies.